ros2/ros2_documentation/source/Contributing-To-ROS.rst

 2. Triage the issue.

    More information is in <Placeholder link to new "Triaging an issue" article>

+Report an issue
+^^^^^^^^^^^^^^^

+Reporting issues involves identifying and describing problems in the software so they can be understood and fixed.
+You can report any issues you encounter with information to help developers quickly diagnose and resolve the issue.
+If you are a beginner following a tutorial, for example, you can include the steps needed to reproduce the problem.
+If you are a more experienced contributor, you can also provide relevant technical details.

+**Ready to contribute?**

+* Report your first issue.

+More information is in <Placeholder link to new "Reporting an issue" article>

 Report security vulnerabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^